 - Laser wasn’t straight for some users

-Get the Atolla laser distance measure on Amazon.
+Get the Atolla laser measure at Amazon.

 - Range: 400 feet

-- Display: Video viewfinder
+- Display: Backlit, plus video viewfinder

 - Connectivity: Bluetooth

-- Video viewfinder is ideal for long distance measuring tasks
+- Video viewfinder is ideal for long-distance measuring tasks

 - Fully digital menu provides ample user-friendliness